Certora/Documentation/docs/gambit/mutation-verifier.md

 You have the option to include manually generated mutated files, not produced by Gambit, in your mutation test.
 We refer to these as 'manual mutations.'
-They can be beneficial for evaluating verification coverage related to specific changes that must always be checked, or mutations that Gambit does not currently support.
+They can be used for regression tests, or to check mutations that Gambit does not currently support.

 ```{note}
 It is recommended to limit each manually mutated file to a single mutation for more accurate coverage analysis and better traceability.